realityexpander/How_to_program_from_ground_up/09-ClassOrientedProgramming.md

             file.view(name)
          }

-         viewFile(file1)  // <-- will call the "view" method of the Excel class viewFile(file2)  // <-- will call the "view" method of the Photo class viewFile(file3)  // <-- will call the "view" method of the Memo class }
+         viewFile(file1)  // <-- will call the "view" method of the Excel class. viewFile(file2)  // <-- will call the "view" method of the Photo class . viewFile(file3)  // <-- will call the "view" method of the Memo class.
+     }

      main()